copyrite/LwotcMinimalText/XComGame.md

 * Examples of abilities restricted by Suppression include rocket launches and grenades throws.
 * {{ AMMO }}
 * {{ COOLDOWN }}
+* Ends if you fire the reaction shot.
-* Ends if you don't attack until the start of your turn.
+* Ends at the start of your turn.
 * Ends if you take damage.
 * Cannot be used with a sniper rifle or shotgun.